AdobeDocs/workfront.en/help/administration-and-setup/add-users/create-and-manage-users/add-users.md

    <li>Email address</li>
   </ul><note type="note">
     You can determine whether users can view other users' contact information by fine-tuning the Users View setting when specifying access levels for
-   <em>Workfront</em> objects.
+   <span>Workfront</span> objects.
 For more information, see
    <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.
   </note></li>
 </ul>

 * What is the position of the new user within the company?
 Does this person have any direct reports?
 Who does this person report to?
 * What job role does the person fill?
-Does this job role exist in *Workfront*?
+Does this job role exist in `Workfront`?
 Is there a limit to the number of people who can fill this job role?
 For information about creating job roles, see [Create and manage job roles](../../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md).

 * What access level should the user have?
 Does it already exist or do you need to create a new one?
 For more information, see [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
 * What home group should this user be in?
 Should the person be in more than one group?
 For information about groups, see [Groups overview](../../../administration-and-setup/manage-groups/groups-overview/groups.md).